milanmanoj99/FINAL-PROJECT--PY/README (1).md

 This dataset includes a mix of categorical and numerical variables.
 "Name" and "Address" are categorical variables represented as strings, "Age" is a numerical variable represented as an integer, "Salary" is a numerical variable represented as a float, and "Is Married" is a categorical variable represented as a boolean.
 # Importing Libraries
-python

 import sqlite3
 import pandas as pd
-   in step 01: we updated the python file in the first cell we executed the requirements text file to instal the packages using the the following function: " pip install -r requirements.txt" python
+   in step 01: we updated the python file in the first cell we executed the requirements text file to instal the packages using the the following function: " pip install -r requirements.txt"

-# Creating a SQLite database connection
+# Creating a SQLite database connection and cursor
-conn = sqlite3.connect("employee_data.db")
+1- conn = sqlite3.connect("employee_data.db")
+2- cursor = conn.cursor()

-This line establishes a connection to a SQLite database named "employee_data.db".
+1- First code establishes a connection to a SQLite database named "employee_data.db".
 If the database does not exist, it will be created.

-python
-# Creating a cursor object
-cursor = conn.cursor()
-A cursor is a pointer that allows you to interact with the SQLite database.
+2- cursor is a pointer that allows you to interact with the SQLite database.
 You can execute SQL commands using this cursor.

-python
 # Create a table in the database
 cursor.execute('''
     CREATE TABLE IF NOT EXISTS employees (